22 Paths to an Expedition on JOIDES Resolution

 International Ocean Discovery Program Expedition Map which shows completed IODP expeditions and where they sailed.
 (Credit: IODP Expedition Schedule of the JOIDES Resolution, IODP JRSO, CC BY 4.0)

 One way to obtain data about the ideal drilling location and drilling sites was to start with a seismic survey.
 A seismic survey is a method of exploration that uses sound waves to create images of the Earth’s subsurface.
 The information from the survey assists scientists in visualizing layers, materials, and geological features, and making sure that scientists avoid proposing to drill in areas that contain potential oil and gas resevoirs.
 Other ships besides JOIDES Resolution would be commissioned to complete the marine seismic survey prior to any scheduled IODP expedition and prior to the full proposal review.
-For instance, the seismic survey for IODP Expedition 390/393 was conducted on the R/V Marcus G Langseth.
+For instance, the seismic survey for IODP Expedition 390/393 was conducted on R/V Marcus G Langseth.

-View this video to learn more about how the R/V Marcus G Langseth carries out a seismic survey and other research at sea.
+View this video to learn more about how R/V Marcus G Langseth carries out a seismic survey and other research at sea.

-Questions about the R/V Marcus G Langseth
+Exercise – Questions about R/V Marcus G Langseth

 2. What is the equipment used to obtain the seismic data?